 With almost 20 years working on ESG and sustainability risk research in Australia, CAER is an organisation with a depth of history and experience in the field.

 Established in 2000, CAER was started as the Green Ratings unit of Australian Ethical Investment.
-This was also the year that we began a research partnership with Vigeo Eiris, then known as EIRIS.
 It quickly became clear that there was a need for independent and sound research on company ESG risks in Australia, of which there was none at the time.
 Therefore in 2002, the unit was separately forged as the Centre for Australian Ethical Research – a stand-alone, independent business providing tailored ESG data and ethical analysis of companies for a large and diverse client base.

 As a specialist in the field backed by a long history of Australian-centric information, CAER’s client base soon expanded, positioning our organisation at the forefront of detailed ESG research in the country.